Skip to content

 Docker also fixes duplicate container exit event handling to avoid repeated cleanup.
 You probably only notice this when your logs fill with weird lifecycle noise and your on-call starts guessing.

 • Container lifecycle cleanup correctness: Fixes duplicate exit handling to reduce repeated cleanup work and state churn.
+Specifically, moby/moby#51925 prevents the daemon from processing the same container exit event twice, which could cause log noise and incorrect container state in docker ps.

 Who should patch before your next standup